lead-afk/kakalot_scraper/README.md

 - **Smart Resume**: Skips chapters that have already been downloaded to save time and bandwidth.
 - **Retry Mechanism**: Handles network hiccups and rate limits with automatic retries.
 - **Full Reset Option**: Force re-download of all chapters if needed.
+- **Docker Support**: Easily deployable via Docker for consistent environments.
+- **Service Mode**: Can run as a long-lived service that watches for changes in the configuration file to trigger new scrapes and periodically checks for updates to watched manga series.

 ## Prerequisites